EthicalSource/contributor_covenant/README.md

 ## Project Home Page

-For an overview and usage instructions, please visit http://contributor-covenant.org/
+For an overview and usage instructions, please visit [contributor-covenant.org](http://contributor-covenant.org/)

 ## Contributing

 Please feel free to submit pull requests or open issues to improve the language of this pledge.

 ## Examples of Projects Using the Contributor Covenant

+This code of conduct has been adopted by [thousands of open source projects](https://github.com/search?l=markdown&q=%22contributor+covenant%22&ref=searchresults&type=Code&utf8=✓).
+Here are a few examples:

 * [24 Pull Requests](https://github.com/24pullrequests/24pullrequests)
 * [AASM](https://github.com/aasm/aasm)